‘Laugh-in’ comedic actor Arte Johnson dies at 90

 One of his characters was Wolfgang, a cigarette-smoking German soldier who thought World War II was still going on.

-Johnson’s other television appearances include “Bewitched,” ‘’The Partridge Family,” ‘’Lost in Space” and “The Donna Reed Show.”
+Johnson’s other television appearances include “Bewitched,” ‘’The Partridge Family,” ‘’Lost in Space,” ‘’Murder, She Wrote” and “The Donna Reed Show.”
+He also nabbed roles in films as Dracula’s sidekick in “Love at First Bite” and “The President’s Analyst” as a federal agent.

+Johnson appeared on several game shows such as “The Gong Show,” ‘’The Match Game” and “Wheel of Fortune.”
+He narrated more than 80 audiobooks and did voiceover work for “The 13 Ghosts of Scooby-Doo,” ‘’Justice League Unlimited” and “DuckTales.”

+In 1954, Johnson began performing in several New York nightclubs.
+He landed his first job in the industry when he was cast in “Gentlemen Prefer Blondes,” and retired from acting in 2006.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.